 Q: How often do you introduce new scratch-off games?

-A: Generally two to four instant games a month are introduced, however the number of new games may vary depending on inventory and ticket sales.
-Players interested in upcoming games and promotions may wish to join the Players' Club.
+A: Generally two to four or more instant games a month are introduced, however the number of new games may vary depending on inventory and ticket sales.